DataTalksClub/datatalksclub.github.io/_books/20210118-deep-learning-structured-data.md

     - Are there specific industries or use cases involving structured data where Deep Learning should be used more, but isn''t?
-I''m trying to understand if there are cases when folks are spending a lot of time feature engineering, but one can rely on DL to save the day :slightly_smiling_face: '
+I''m trying to understand if there are cases when folks are spending a lot of time feature engineering, but one can rely on DL to save the day 🙂'
   replies:
   - name: Mark Ryan
     text: 'Hi Rishabh Bhargava - for architectures for DL with tabular data, I''ve